-It's the stuff movies are made of.
-A person suffers a blow to the head and then wanders aimlessly, unable to remember who he is or where he came from.
-While such sudden, profound loss of memory is rare, memory loss is a problem that affects most people to a degree.
+It's the stuff movies are made of: After a blow to the head, a person wanders aimlessly, unable to remember who they are or where they came from.
+While such sudden, profound loss of memory is rare, memory loss is a problem that affects most people, to a degree.

 Whether it's occasional forgetfulness or loss of short-term memory that interferes with daily life, there are many causes of memory loss.